 This category is perfect for dog owners that can take the initiative to adapt to multiple feeding scenarios.

-First off, the little bit of everything feeder is someone who determines what to feed their dogs based on time and availability of foods.
+The little bit of everything feeder (L.B.O.E.) is someone who determines what to feed their dogs based on the availability and price of foods.

-Because the L.B.O.E. feeder has issues with time, the base meal of their Shiba should be a super high quality premium kibble that will be supplemented to whatever "fresher" nutrition is available. (meats, veggies, fruits, freeze-dried,)
+If the L.B.O.E. feeder has issues with time, the base meal of their Shiba should be a super high quality premium kibble that will be supplemented to whatever "fresher" nutrition is available. (meats, veggies, fruits, freeze-dried,)

-Not many dry kibble will fall under our definitions of super premium kibble and the ones that do are considerably more expensive then the norm.
+Not many dry kibble will fall under our definitions of super premium kibble and the ones that do are considerably more costly then the norm,

 # 5 - The No Time, But “Got The Bacon” Feeder

-This is the easiest category to give directions for because if budget is not an issue for you, then of course, we would recommend to provide your dog with daily, fresh homemade meals delivered to your door for your convenience - whenever possible.
+This is the easiest category to provide tips for because if budget is not an issue for you, then we'd recommend providing your Shiba with daily, fresh homemade meals delivered to your door for your convenience - whenever possible.